Admissible Banach function spaces for linear dynamics with nonuniform behavior on the half-line: Abstract

 \section{Abstract}

-For nonuniform exponentially bounded evolution families on the half-line we introduce a class of Banach function spaces on which we define nonuniform evolution semigroups.
-We completely characterize nonuniform exponential stability in terms of invertibility of the corresponding generators.
-We emphasize that in particular our results apply to all linear differential equations with bounded operator and finite Lyapunov exponent.
+For nonuniform exponentially bounded evolution families on the half-line, we introduce a special class of Banach function spaces, on which we define certain $C_{0}$-semigroups.
+We characterize the existence of nonuniform exponential stability in terms of invertibility of the corresponding infinitesimal generators.
+The invertibility of these generators is connected to a particular type of admissible exponents that are specific to nonuniform behavior.
+For the bounded orbits, nonuniform exponential stability results from a spectral property of generators.
+The $C_{0}$-semigroups we deal with verify the spectral mapping theorem, as well as the evolution semigroups, in the uniform case.
+In particular, our results directly apply to all linear differential equations with finite Lyapunov exponent.